© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crug Glas Round Barrow is a scheduled monument protected by Cadw under reference CM113.
 View the official record →

-Crug Glas Round Barrow is a prehistoric funerary monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under reference Cadw SAM CM113.
+Crug Glas Round Barrow is a Bronze Age funerary monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM CM113.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM113.

 Crug Glas Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crug Glas Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM113.